microsoft/FluidFramework/packages/tools/api-markdown-documenter/src/test/snapshots/api-markdown-documenter/default-config/api-markdown-documenter.md

 |  apiItem | ApiItem |  |
 |  config | Required&lt;[MarkdownDocumenterConfiguration](./api-markdown-documenter/markdowndocumenterconfiguration-interface)<!-- -->&gt; |  |

-### renderDocuments {#renderdocuments-Function}
+### renderDocuments {#renderdocuments-function}

 Renders the provided model and its contents to a series of [MarkdownDocument](./api-markdown-documenter/markdowndocument-interface)<!-- -->s.

 #### Remarks

-Which API members get their own documents and which get written to the contents of their parent is determined by [PolicyOptions.documentBoundaries](./api-markdown-documenter/policyoptions-interface#documentboundaries-PropertySignature)<!-- -->.
+Which API members get their own documents and which get written to the contents of their parent is determined by [PolicyOptions.documentBoundaries](./api-markdown-documenter/policyoptions-interface#documentboundaries-propertysignature)<!-- -->.

 #### Signature